Pawanrana03/AI-Fraud-Detection/README.md

 The Machine Learning model analyzes the transaction.
 The system predicts whether the transaction is fraudulent or legitimate.
 The application displays the prediction and estimated fraud probability.

+File Description
+fapp.py – Main Streamlit application
+fraud_detection_pipeline.pkl – Trained Machine Learning pipeline
+requirements.txt – Required Python libraries
+README.md – Project documentation

+First, install the required libraries:

+pip install -r requirements.txt

+Then start the Streamlit application:

+streamlit run fapp.py

+The application will open in your web browser.

+🎯 Project Objective

+The main goal of this project is to demonstrate how Machine Learning can be used to detect financial fraud and identify potentially suspicious transactions.

+🔮 Future Improvements
+Improve model accuracy
+Use larger datasets
+Add more transaction features
+Improve the user interface
+Add an analytics dashboard
+Deploy the application online

+⚠️ Disclaimer

+This project is created for educational purposes and is not intended to be used as a production financial fraud detection system.

+👨‍💻 Author

+Pawan Rana